joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Technology Transfer Office (TTO)

 A Technology Transfer Office (TTO) is a department within a university, government agency, or research institute that is responsible for managing the intellectual property (IP) resulting from research and development (R&D) activities.
-The TTO is tasked with identifying, protecting, and commercializing inventions made by faculty, staff, and students, and facilitating their transfer to the private sector for further development and commercialization.

 The TTO's primary goal is to ensure that the discoveries and inventions arising from the research activities of the institution are used for the benefit of society.

-TTOs are typically involved in a range of activities, including:
+TTOs are typically involved in:

-* Patenting: The TTO is responsible for identifying patentable inventions and filing patent applications to protect them.
+* Patenting: Identify patentable inventions and filing patent applications to protect them.
 This involves working with inventors to determine the scope of the invention, drafting patent applications, and managing the patent prosecution process.

-* Licensing: Once a patent has been granted, the TTO is responsible for licensing the technology to industry partners who can further develop and commercialize it.
+* Licensing: License the technology to industry partners who can further develop and commercialize it.
 This involves negotiating licensing agreements, setting licensing terms, and monitoring compliance with licensing agreements.

-* Start-up creation: In some cases, the TTO may work with inventors to form start-up companies to commercialize their inventions.
+* Startups: Work with inventors to form start-up companies to commercialize their inventions.
 This involves providing support and advice on business development, funding, and intellectual property management.

-* Marketing and promotion: The TTO is responsible for promoting the institution's technologies to potential industry partners, investors, and other stakeholders.
-This involves developing marketing materials, attending trade shows and conferences, and building relationships with industry partners.
+* Marketing: Promote the institution's technologies to potential industry partners, investors, and other stakeholders.

-* Education and outreach: The TTO may also provide education and training to researchers on intellectual property management, entrepreneurship, and technology transfer.
+* Outreach: Provide education and training to researchers on intellectual property management, entrepreneurship, and technology transfer.

 ## Fixed-price contract

 A fixed-price contract is a type of contract in which a buyer agrees to pay a seller a predetermined price for a specific product or service.
 The price remains fixed, regardless of any changes in the seller's costs, profits, or other factors that may affect the seller's expenses.

-In a fixed-price contract, the seller bears the risk of any cost increases or overruns, as they have committed to delivering the product or service at a fixed price.
-This type of contract is often used in projects with well-defined requirements and scope, where the buyer can accurately estimate the costs and the seller can provide a competitive price for the work.
+This is for projects with well-defined requirements and scope, where the buyer can accurately estimate the costs and the seller can provide a competitive price for the work.
+The seller bears the risk of any cost increases or overruns.

-There are several types of fixed-price contracts:
+There are several types:

 * Firm Fixed-Price (FFP) Contract: In this type of contract, the seller agrees to deliver the product or service at a fixed price, regardless of the actual costs incurred.
 The seller assumes all the risks associated with the project, including cost overruns, delays, and other unforeseen events.